 What else could a District Leader do?

-These duties are important to the governance of our local Democratic Party, our city’s electoral and justice systems, and our state and national Democratic Party.
-But our current Party leaders often serve solely as a rubber stamp on a small number of decisions.
+Our current party leaders often serve solely as a rubber stamp on a small number of decisions.
 District Leaders can and should do so much more to make sure our democracy works for everyone.
+They can:

-- Acting as local community liaisons between the local Democratic Party, the Assembly Districts, and our elected leaders (from Assembly Members and State Senators to City Council Members and the Mayor)
+- Act as a community liaisons between the local Democratic Party, the Assembly Districts, and our elected leaders (from Assembly Members and State Senators to City Council Members and the Mayor)

-- Working with the Board of Elections to improve Election Day operations
+- Work with the Board of Elections to improve Election Day operations

-- Creating an open and supportive environment for all candidates
+- Create an open and supportive environment for all candidates